What do you admire

 time doing the show.
 I think our chemistry is something that adds a tremendous

 amount to the show.
-We all get along and were having fun and I think
+We all get along and we’re having fun and I think

 people feel that.